RaghavaAlajangi/HPC_Pipeline_Dashboard/README.md

  hpc-pipeline-dashboard
 ```

-- Open a browser and try reaching the following
+- Open the browser and try reaching the following
   address. http://localhost:8050/hpc-pipeline-dashboard/.
 This should start the
   app.
-- If container runs properly, the changes can be pushed for deployment.
+- If container runs properly, the changes can be pushed to the MPL harbour for deployment.
 - Look up for running container ID and stop it.

 ```bash